The Floral Oracle by Catherine and Nagasiva Yronwode

 In February 2024, we finally reached the goal of 104 flowers -- a pair of colour-matched flowers for every Friday and Saturday for a full year -- and we had gotten 2,000 views of this page.
 My Monday readings, with their new flowers, were well accepted by my clients, and i began reading 7 days a week at Hoodoo Psychics, although not every day was advertised with Floral Oracle placards, and you had to go to the HP website itself to see if i was on the line.

 In June 2024 we had 120 different flowers online and 7,000 views of this page.
-That's when we got "discovered" by the internet -- because by October 2024, we had 140 flowers in the collection and had received more than 23,300 views of this page!
+That's when we got "discovered" by the internet -- because by October 2024, we had 140 flowers in the collection and had received more than 23,000 views, and by December, with 150 flowers, we had received 36,000 views.

 How many Floral Oracle flowers will there be?
 Well, my collection of Victorian Floriography books tells me that we have many, many more flowers to choose from.
 If we decide to commit to seven flowers per week and multiply that times 52 weeks in a year, the total will be 364 flowers.
 God willing, i will still be doing psychic readings and we will get there in February 2030 if we fund the remainder of the project only via my callers at Hoodoo Psychics -- however, to speed things along, i think i may do another dip or two into Patreon funding, to complete the project before my 80th birthday in 2027.
 We shall see.